Physics-50/Module-3/docs/weak3.md

 One of the goals for this exploration is to dissect (please do not take this literally!) the LCD panel,i.e. to deduce portions of its internal structure and to better understand how it works.

 In terms of deducing the internal structure, it would be nice to be able to 'look' inside.
 This is not so easy since the features of the LCD panel are quite small.
 However, humanity overcame this issue years ago when Hans and Zacharias Janssen invented the microscope.
 Below is a photo taken of our LCD screen via the eyepiece of a microscope.
 You are encouraged to observe the LCD screen under the microscope (through the eyepiece) in the rear of the lab.
+A microscope calibration slide is available that you can use to estimate the pixel size and compare with your results.

 <img class="wp-image-1953 size-medium" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/10/LCD-microscope-300x230.jpg" alt="" width="300" height="230">